GonzalezLab/T-lex3/README.md

 ### **FAQ**
->To be completed by the users
+To be completed by the users

-1. _T-lex2.5_ has stopped before finishing.
+**1. _T-lex2.5_ has stopped before finishing.**
+>Try to increase the RAM used for the program.
+With some species, _T-lex_ requires more RAM to execute the program.